 Visit the Abayudaya – the Jews of Uganda in their Communities

-The Abayudaya with their Health Center and their Economic Development that help beyond the Jewish Community have made great progress.
+The Abayudaya, with their Health Center and their Economic Development that help beyond the Jewish Community, they have made significant progress.

-They are not recognized by the State of Israel, however, the Conservative Jewish Movement and its congregations have supported them for years in substantial ways including Religious Training and Education.
+The State of Israel does not recognize them.
+However, the Conservative Jewish Movement and its congregations have supported them for years in substantial ways, including Religious Training and Education.

 Idi Amin declared that it was illegal to be a Jew in Uganda by placing a prohibition on Judaism, many of the Abuyaday converted to Christianity or Islam, a remnant of the Abayudaya defied Idi Amin, even though a death sentence hung over their heads.

 Since the downfall of Idi Amin, especially when President Yoweri Museveni and freedom of religion was declared freeing the Abayudaya from state persecution.
-Case in point is that the present leader Rabbi Gershom Sizomu of the Jewish Community was just elected to parliament, running under the FDC opposition party flag – representing all the people of his district where the Muslim Community is the majority, Christians, and the small Jewish remnant of less than 2000.
+A case in point is that the present leader Rabbi Gershom Sizomu of the Jewish Community was just elected to parliament.
+Today he represents all the people of his district where the Muslim Community is the majority.
+There are a large number of Christians and the small Jewish remnant of less than 3000.
 It might help Ugandans to discover that there is a practicing Jewish Community in their midst.

 Rabbi Gershom Sizomu attended the five-year Ziegler School of Rabbinic Studies at the American Jewish University in Los Angeles.
-Now an ordained rabbi, he returned to Uganda to bring the Ugandan community into the mainstream of Jewish life, and open a Yeshiva School in order to train teachers and rabbis to serve Jewish communities throughout Africa.
+Now an ordained rabbi, he returned to Uganda to bring the Ugandan community into the mainstream of Jewish life and open a Yeshiva School to train teachers and rabbis to serve Jewish communities throughout Africa.

 Abayudaya – Community Projects: